nk-droid/contextkit/README.md

 Existing files are skipped by default.
 Add `--regenerate` to replace the selected outputs.

+`--max-turns` applies only to Claude Code; `--model` can select a model for either agent.

 ## Generated Context

 | Audience | Output | Focus |